Q1: Where did the dust of snow come from? How did it land on the speaker?

 Q1: Read the title of the poem.
 What does the word 'dust' mean here?
 What does it tell you about the snow that fell on the speaker?

-Ans: The word ‘dust’ means fine particles.
-It shows that only a small, light sprinkling of snow fell on the speaker.
+Ans: The word ‘dust’ means fine powder-like particles.
+It tells us that only a small and gentle sprinkling of snow fell on the speaker.

 Q2: Note how long or short the poem is.
 What is the number of sentence(s) in the poem?
 Does the poem's length match the action or experience it describes?
 Explain.

 Ans: The poem has just one sentence and is very short.
-Its brevity matches the small, quick incident it describes.
+Its shortness matches the small and quick incident it talks about.

 Q3: Read the poem aloud.
 As you read, you will see that one line flows into the other, enabling the idea in one line to be carried forward into the next line.
 Does the use of this technique—